AhmedAlabkri/Deployed-and-hosted-a-highly-available-WordPress-application-using-EC2-RDS-Route-53-ASG-and-VPC/README.md

     - GetResourceShareAssociations

    I think these are good enough to do the project, later I can add more polices if I needed to...
-     - Note, I could alternatively attach the AdministratorAccess policy which will grants full access to all AWS services and resources, but I wanted to have granular control.
+     - Note, I could alternatively attach the AdministratorAccess policy which will grants full access to all AWS services and resources and this is generally the best approach, but I wanted to learn more granular polices, so every time I needed new policy I will just add it without mentioning that in this document.

   - Now I can log in to the IAM account and work from there.